I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

-One of the most iconic views in Killarney, Ireland is Ross Castle, a 15th century castle on the edge of Lough Leane, the largest of Killarney’s lakes.
+One of the most iconic views in Killarney, Ireland, is Ross Castle, a 15th-century castle on the edge of Lough Leane, the largest of Killarney’s lakes.
 The castle is easily accessed from the Killarney town centre, and the surrounding Ross Island is a lovely place for a walk.
 Ross Castle & Ross Island can be visited in just a few hours, making it the perfect afternoon activity & sunset-watching location.
+It’s one of my favorite places to visit in Killarney.

 Getting to Ross Castle from Killarney

-Ross Castle is about 3 kilometers from the center of Killarney, which is about a 35-minute walk.
+Ross Castle is about 3 kilometers from the center of Killarney, a 35-minute walk.

 Another way to get to Ross Castle from Killarney is by jaunting car.
-These horse carts are everywhere in Killarney, and they are a popular way of touring the area.
+These horse-drawn carts are everywhere in Killarney and are a popular way to tour the area.

 Local bus KY2 also goes to Ross Castle on a limited schedule.